BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 #### CHARGING A MODEL BEHIND A BARRIER

-To Charge a model that is defending a Barrier, simply move the charging model into base contact with the opposite side of the Barrier and within 1" of the Defender — we assume they are fighting across the Barrier, even though they are not actually in base contact.
+To Charge a model that is defending a Barrier, simply move the charging model into base contact with the opposite side of the Barrier and within 1" of the Defender â€” we assume they are fighting across the Barrier, even though they are not actually in base contact.

 An exception to the normal Control Zone rules exists in this situation.
-A defending model's Control Zone is not cancelled by enemies fighting it across the Barrier — only by a model that moves into base contact with it.
-Thus, a defending model's Control Zone could hamper several foes at once — even once they  are Engaged in combat.
+A defending model's Control Zone is not cancelled by enemies fighting it across the Barrier â€” only by a model that moves into base contact with it.
+Thus, a defending model's Control Zone could hamper several foes at once â€” even once they  are Engaged in combat.

-As a note, a model that is on the same side of the Barrier as a defending model will be able to Charge them as normal — the Barrier only offers protection from models charging the Defender from the other side of the Barrier.
-Similarly, a model could simply cross the Barrier away from the Defender's Control Zone, and then Charge them — should they be able to.
+As a note, a model that is on the same side of the Barrier as a defending model will be able to Charge them as normal â€” the Barrier only offers protection from models charging the Defender from the other side of the Barrier.
+Similarly, a model could simply cross the Barrier away from the Defender's Control Zone, and then Charge them â€” should they be able to.

 **DEFENDED POSITION**